MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 #### Scenario

-The server must receive the client’s request and notify the company for the poll submission.
+The server must receive the client’s request and notify the company of the poll submission.

 The main tasks for this exercise are as follows: